n3dst4/gumshoe-fvtt/DEVELOPMENT.md

 ## Release process

-We have "release" branch.
+We have a "release" branch.
 Its job is to hold a manifest version that points to the right release download.

 To perform a release from `master`: